 Popular Norfolk Shore Excursions

-Norfolk's waterfront maritime attractions: At the Nauticus, the National Maritime Center, the main attractions include Nauticus, a hands-on ocean-related science and technology center, and battleship U.S.S.
+Norfolk's waterfront maritime attractions: At Nauticus, the main attractions include a hands-on ocean-related science and technology center and battleship U.S.S.
 Wisconsin, one of the last battleships built by the U.S. Navy; it earned five battle stars during World War II and is docked adjacent to the center.
 Inside Nauticus, there's also the Hampton Roads Naval Museum, focusing on all things naval.

 Boat Tour: Go for a sail on a three-masted ship.
-American Rover Tall Ship offers two-hour narrated trips on schooner-style vessels.
-(333 Waterside Dr.; 757-627-7245)
+American Rover Tall Ship offers two-hour narrated trips on a schooner-style vessel.
+(333 Waterside Drive; 757-627-7245)

-Beyond beaches, key attractions in Virginia Beach include Virginia Marine Science Museum with its 800,000-gallon open-air ocean aquarium (717 General Booth Blvd., Virginia Beach; 757-385-7777); First Landing State Park, with some 2,888 acres of marshes, mosses, and forests plus 20 miles of hiking and cycling trails (2500 Shore Drive, Virginia Beach; 757-412-2300).
+Beyond beaches, key attractions in Virginia Beach include Virginia Aquarium and Marine Science Center with its 800,000-gallon open-air ocean aquarium (717 General Booth Blvd., Virginia Beach; 757-385-FISH); and First Landing State Park, with 2,888 acres of marshes, mosses, and forests plus 20 miles of hiking and cycling trails (2500 Shore Drive, Virginia Beach; 757-412-2300).